Written by Medicover Team and Medically Reviewed by Dr Afshaan Shaik

 And the symptoms that need immediate medical attention are as follows:

-- Severe abdominal pain that comes suddenly might be a sign of a ruptured cyst or torsion of the cyst.
+- Severe abdominal pain that comes suddenly might be a sign of hemorrhagic ovarian cyst rupture or torsion.

 - Abdominal pain with vomiting and fever.